lone-dma/Lone-EFT-DMA-Radar/README.md

 # EFT DMA Radar Lite

-This is the original Lone EFT DMA Radar by Lone, with some key differences from the original version.
+This is the original Lone EFT DMA Radar by Lone, with some key differences from the original version:
 1. **Radar Only/No Memwrites.**
 2. New & Improved WPF User Interface.